JosieOnGit/Luniks/Stories/GHOST TEMPLES/GHOST TEMPLES.md

 - ***TRAGEDY** // The event in which the Temple falls, or in which the ghost simply dies and vanishes, leaving behind just their mask. (**Due for removal**)*

 ## A Quick Rundown
 The current focus lays on the **Temple of Vestia**, where a small group of characters is actively being developed and have sprung to life.
-This list of characters is still rapidly growing, but is available at [[Historic Events/GHOST TEMPLES/Character List|Character List]], as well as under its corresponding header in the current page.
+This list of characters is still rapidly growing, but is available at [[Stories/GHOST TEMPLES/Character List|Character List]], as well as under its corresponding header in the current page.

 Each Temple has a **Settler**, which reflects in the symbol that is created upon the foundation of the temple, and will forever be stored as a *plaque* within the *Memorial Hall*.
 Within this Hall, all spirits of present and past Ghosts are available, as well as basic information regarding the temple and its symbols.
 The symbols are properly explained at [[Scattered Info#Known Symbols]].